Red Skies

-"Red Skies" is a song by new wave/rock band the Fixx.
-Released in 1982, it was the third single from the group's debut album, Shuttered Room.
-It reached number 13 on Billboards Album Rock Tracks but peaked at number one on Billboards Bubbling Under the Hot 100 chart in early 1983.
+"Red Skies" is a song by new wave/rock band the Fixx, released by MCA Records in the UK on 11 June 1982, followed by a US release on 20 January 1983.
+It was the fourth and final single from the group's debut album, Shuttered Room, and reached number 13 on Billboards Album Rock Tracks, but peaked at number one on Billboards Bubbling Under the Hot 100 chart in early 1983.

 The song also charted in the Netherlands and the United Kingdom.
 It was later re-recorded for the band's 1987 album, React.

 Composition and recording

 The song appeared on the Fixx's 1982 album Shuttered Room.
 The lyrics of "Red Skies" warn of an imminent nuclear holocaust.

 Release and reception

 Cash Box called it "a sailor's and dancer’s delight," praising the "haunting and dreamy synthesizer effects," steady beat" and "powerful vocals."

 "Red Skies" peaked at number 13 on the U.S. Hot Mainstream Rock Tracks chart, number 44 in the Netherlands and number 57 in the UK.

 Winda Benedetti of The Spokesman-Review said it was one "of the more cutting-edge pop [songs] of the time."

 Mark Spinn of the Orange County Register called it "the best of the band's moodier material."

 Bill Locey of the Los Angeles Times complimented the song's "memorable chorus".

 The Fixx performed the song on Saturday Night Live on February 18, 1984.